gusmanb/BCM2835Managed/README.md

 No dependencies on any package or library, pure C# code.

-## UPDATE 24-08-2017
+### UPDATE 24-08-2017
--Library converted to .net Standard.
+* Library converted to .net Standard.
--Example project replaced with .net Core 2.0 self contained application.
+* Example project replaced with .net Core 2.0 self contained application.